peetulitu/OverTheWire_Bandit/Level_05.md

 ```

 ## Takeaway
-This level was very useful to learn more about flags and how to combine them to curate the command you need.
+This level was very useful to learn more about flags and how to combine them to curate the command I need.